avinashselvam/airdrop-as-a-service/README.md

 If you have already minted a token and would now like to airdrop them, visit https://airdropsol.web.app/

 PS: If you're checking it out, you need to allow insecure content in site settings, otherwise connection to devnet isn't happening.
+Firebase hosting doesn't allow http calls.

 Watch this video for an easy overview https://drive.google.com/file/d/1EH-4t4xdpvcYWctfV1TDl3fHL5L5-Mgo/view?usp=sharing